basshelal/jVSTwRapper/src/Readme_mac.txt

 NOTE:
 ------
-In this release (0.9e), Java GUI support is back, but NOT ENABLED in the .ini file since there MAY be still a few hosts that freeze/crash when loading the Java GUI.
+In this release, VST GUI (Swing) support is back, but NOT ENABLED in the .ini file since there MAY be still a few hosts that freeze/crash when loading the Java GUI.

-*** Note that Java GUIs require at least Java 1.5.0_06 to be installed on your system *** Use 'java -version' in a terminal window to check your version and 'Software Update' to install it if you have a lower version.
+*** Note that Java GUIs require at least Java 1.5.0_07 (Mac OSX 10.4.8 or higher) to be installed on your system *** Use 'java -version' in a terminal window to check your version, and 'Software Update' to install if you have a lower version.

+To enable the GUI for e.g. the JayDLay demo plugin, simply uncomment (remove the '#') from the line
+#PluginUIClass=jvst/examples/jaydlay/JayDLayGUI
+in the .ini file.

 Please report to the forum any host that causes problems with Java GUIs.
 I will include them in my tests.